OpenCores

 Thanks.

-csantifort commented over 8 years ago
+csantifort commented about 9 years ago

 ARM core provides 2 interrupt input pins irq and firq (fast).
 The idea is that irq is for relatively slow and complex interrupts, so its cpu mode provides a big set of registers. firq is intended for short, high frequency interrupts so it provides only a couple of registers. irq and firq both provide a stack pointer.